iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.6.00.005_01/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 3 reviews"/>
 </p>

+> Its a great app and idea 💡 👍 but the video never wants to work and some of the providers will just call 📞 you👍 but some do not Other than the video issues its great would be 5 stars but lame<br> :date: __2021-03-27 00:52:20__

 > Tried using the app for the first time today.
 Selected a dr, entered all my info, waited for about 15 mins to get connected just to have the video not work & the Dr end the session.
 Tried again, re-entered all my info and the app switched me to an emergency room Dr on its own.
 Kind of glitchy.
 Received my visit summary 12 hrs later.
 Serves its purpose but needs some improvement.<br> :date: __2020-10-10 03:17:22__